 What are the 25 most common types of Non-Functional Requirements?

-- Accessibility – a measure of how easily a solution is available to people with Motor, Cognitive and Visual impairments.
+- Accessibility – Measures how easily a solution is available to people with Motor, Cognitive and Visual impairments.

 - Reliability, availability, maintainability – How often does the system fail?
 What are the downtimes, and how often is it possible to prevent them?